lennseg/DynamicData/midterm/readme.md

 ##Heroku Upload

-I followed the instructions given from the Heroku website.
-I was having issues with Git on my terminal.
-This a screenshot of what is displayed on Heroku.
-I'm not quite sure what I'm missing or what I did wrong.
+I was having issues with git-whenever I made changes to my app I get an error when I push to heroku master.
+I tried merging the master and branch together but I’m having no luck.
+Is there a way I can see all my commits to see what I did wrong?

+This is what shows up on the Heorku site:
 <img width="800" alt="screen shot 2017-05-09 at 12 49 30 pm" src="https://cloud.githubusercontent.com/assets/21225598/25881496/4a3d3646-350b-11e7-80f2-e2e222513fd0.png">

 #Next Steps